 In the touchdown PCR, the annealing temperature is selected 10°C higher than the melting temperature.
 Therefore primers can bind to only its specific and complementary sequence.
 After each cycle, the temperature is decreased by 1°C.

 Even if the DNA is not amplified in the initial cycles due to a higher temperature (temperature higher than the melting temperature), it will be amplified in the successive cycles, because we are decreasing the temperature after each cycle.

-The beauty behind the technique is that even if we are decreasing the temperature, non-specific bindings are not possible after the amplification of the first template.
+The beauty behind the technique is that even if we are decreasing the temperature, non-specific bindings are not formed after the amplification of the first template.